By: Dr. Jamie Long

 Keep things in perspective.
 Remind yourself that most people who contract COVID-19 will only experience mild symptoms for a few days.
+Death is unlikely for the average, healthy adult.
 As the virus spreads, note that this does not necessarily mean that it presents a life-threatening emergency to you or your family.

 Avoid extreme behaviors.
 An intense situation doesn’t always warrant an intense response.
 Instead of buying copious amounts of supplies (taking them away from people who need them most), the best response is a collection of actions as mundane as washing your hands, covering your cough, not touching your face, social distancing, and following other CDC recommended best practices.
 Actions like panic buying (aka Loss Aversion) is a stockpiling behavior that is driven by the worry of missing out on something.
 Panic Buying gives a false sense of control and is fueled by the fear of the unknown, cognitive distortions, and pack mentality — pressure to conform to what everyone else is doing.

 Instead of stockpiling, think in terms of win-win which means if others do well, you do well.
 So share the Purell and toilet paper.
 Remember that this situation is temporary.
 There isn’t a food shortage in our country and supply chains aren’t disrupted.